 We now have more uniform ways to think about providing services to students with impairments.
 The definitions included in such agreements as the one between Wichita State University and the National Federation of the Blind are typical:

 - Timely: “[S]ufficient time for the … to have an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as … [other] persons.”

 - Equally Effective: “[T]he alternative format or medium communicates the same information in as timely a fashion as does the original format or medium.”

 Putting these two concepts together helps describe the central challenge: colleges and universities are being charged with providing accommodations that allow for students to have an equal opportunity in as timely a manner as any other student.
 It is essentially a “same-time” standard.

-In the Instructional Design and Access (IDA) office at WSU we have turned this standard into a mantra:
+In the Office of Instructional Resources (OIR) at WSU we have turned this standard into a mantra:

 All students.
 Same information.
 Same time.

 But how is it possible to for accommodations to meet this standard?
 Accommodations are, by definition, individualized.

 This is where accessibility comes in.
 Accessibility is not the same thing as accommodation.
 Where accommodation happens at the point of individual need, accessibility happens before need.
 Actions taken to improve accessibility happen ahead of time with the intent of improving the experience for populations of people.
 Done right, accessibility sets accommodation up for success.